DanielBMarkham/Info-Ops3/manuscript/chapter05.md

 *I reckon it doesn't matter, as long as we can do the useful stuff we want to do.*

-This is the famous "brain in a jar problem"
+This is the famous "brain in a vat problem".
+Differing levels of consciousness are by definition completely unaware of higher or lower levels, wehther they're directly integrated with them or whether they're simulated.
+It doesn't matter in a way that we can do anything with.

 ## Is Science Stuff We Know or Just Stuff We're Really Good at Guessing At?

-*I reckong science is just being really good at guessing shit that's going to happen when we set things up a certain way and do certain things to them*
+*I reckong science is just being really good at how some organization of things is going to look like at the end if we set up a initial group of things a certain way and then do certain things to them.*

 Any reasonable study of science over the last four thousand years has to conclude that whatever we call science at the time is just stuff we're really good at guessing at.
 Over time we've gotten better and better at guessing.
 For many, they don't understand the point here.
 If I "know" with a 99.999999999% accuracy that gravity will work in a certain way given a certain situation, I know that, right?